-• Signs of severe allergic reactions
+Signs of severe allergic reactions

-- swelling of the face, lips, mouth, tongue or throat; difficulty swallowing; hives and breathing difficulties; sudden drop in blood pressure.
+• swelling of the face, lips, mouth, tongue or throat (angioedema and allergic oedema); difficulty swallowing; hives (red, itchy, and swollen areas (welts) on the skin) and breathing difficulties (anaphylactic reactions), sudden drop in blood pressure (anaphylactic shock).

-The frequencies of severe allergic reactions are very rare (anaphylactic reactions, including anaphylactic shock; may affect up to 1 in 10,000 people) and uncommon (angioedema and allergic oedema; may affect up to 1 in 100 people).
+The frequency of anaphylactic reactions, including anaphylactic shock, is very rare (affecting up to 1 in 10,000 people).
+The frequency of angioedema and allergic oedema is uncommon (affecting up to 1 in 100 people).